camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/aws-ec2.md

 terraform apply
 ```

-The execution takes roughly 1h15min of which the majority of time ~ 1h is solely the creation of a managed highly available OpenSearch cluster.
+The execution takes roughly 30 minutes of which the majority of time ~ 25 minutes is solely the creation of a managed highly available OpenSearch cluster.

 6. Access outputs